-If you want to use a particular language, you can go directly to its dedicated page:
+If you want to connect with a particular language, you can find a simple example on its dedicated page:

-All the connection information you need to access your depolyment is on the Deployment Overview, under Connection Info.
+All the connection information you need to access your deployment is on the Deployment Overview, under Connection Info.

 By default, the deployment comes with an 'admin' username and password. 'admin' will have access to all the databases on your deployment.
-You may use this to connect, or you may create users on specific databases for more granular access control.
-More information is on the User Management for PostgreSQL page.
+You may use this to connect, or you may create roles on specific databases for more granular access control.
+More information and guidance for creating and managing roles is on the Role Management for PostgreSQL page.

-The deployment also comes with a defualt, 'compose' database.
+The deployment also comes with a default, 'compose' database.
 Again, you may use that database, or create your own as meets your needs.

 psql is the command line tool to connect to Postgres.
 To use it, the PostgreSQL client tools will need to be installed on the local system.
-They can be installed by installing the full PostgreSQL package downloaded from postgresql.org, from your operating systems packages or on MacOS X with brew installed, run
+They can be installed by installing the full PostgreSQL package downloaded from postgresql.org, from your operating system's package management platform, or on MacOS X with brew installed, run

 The self-signed certificate can be found under the Connection Info on the Overview of your deployment.
 Click on the Show Certificate button to reveal the certificate; you may be prompted to re-authenticate for security.

 To save a copy, open the certificate and copy it's contents.
 Paste them into an empty file and save with a

 .crt extension.
 Some language drivers, like python, will need a path to this file to be able to connect using SSL.